vicramon/ember-tutorial/chapters/editing-a-lead-part-ii.md

 I'm going to add the template first because it will inform us about what actions we need to handle in the controller.

 Since this `route` is nested inside a `resource`, Ember expects the template to be inside a subdirectory with the name of the resource.
-Thus, this template must be located in `templates/lead/`.
+So this template will be `app/assets/javascripts/templates/lead/edit.js.emblem`.

-If you're not sure where to place a template just look in the Ember Inspector's "Routes" tab to find out.
+If you're not sure where to place a template just look in the Ember Inspector's "Routes" tab.

 ```
 // app/assets/javascripts/templates/lead/edit.js.emblem
 article#lead
   h1
-    fullName
+    model.fullName

   form
     fieldset
       dl
         dt: label First Name:
-        dd: view Ember.TextField value=firstName
+        dd: view Ember.TextField value=model.firstName

       dl
         dt: label Last Name:
-        dd: view Ember.TextField value=lastName
+        dd: view Ember.TextField value=model.lastName

       dl
         dt: label Email:
-        dd: view Ember.TextField value=email
+        dd: view Ember.TextField value=model.email

       dl
         dt: label Phone:
-        dd: view Ember.TextField value=phone
+        dd: view Ember.TextField value=model.phone

     fieldset.actions
       input type='submit' value='Save Changes' click="saveChanges"
-      a.cancel click="cancel" cancel
+      a.cancel href="#" click="cancel" cancel
 ```

+You can use a colon `:` in Emblem to nest elements on the same line.

-Ember gives you a `Ember.TextField` view which renders a text input.
+Ember gives you the `Ember.TextField` view which renders a text input.
 Just assign `value` to the property you want to bind to.

-Notice that I'm using `firstName` and `lastName` instead of `model.firstName` and `model.lastName`.
-Using `model` would work just fine, but it's unnecessary.
-The template always looks to the controller for a property, and if it's not in the controller then it will look to the model.
-You may want to use `model` for clarity, but it's up to you.

-The `form` tag actually doesn't do anything, it's just there for markup.
+The `form` tag doesn't actually do anything, it's just there for markup.

 This template has two actions: `saveChanges` and `cancel`.
 Let's implement them now.